Crio-Bytes/Database/Basics of MySQL/README.md

 Lets say, student ID can be numeric or alpha numeric.
 The marks can be float or int and so on.
 Table in MySQL is created by mentioning the names of columns and metadata.
 For now lets just use the datatypes as metadata.
 We will be discussing more of it furthur.
-To create a student table with columns datatype
+- To create a student table with columns datatype:

 | Columns  | Datatype|
 | --- | ---|
 |Student_ID | Varchar(20) |